-Dan directs NHPR's State of Democracy initiative, which explores how politics and public policy decisions affect the lives of Granite Staters.
-Before joining NHPR, Dan was deputy director of the New Hampshire Center for Public Policy Studies, an independent, non-partisan think tank.
+Dan serves as NHPR's News Director and also directs NHPR's State of Democracy initiative, which explores how politics and public policy decisions affect the lives of Granite Staters.
+Before joining NHPR in 2015, Dan was deputy director of the New Hampshire Center for Public Policy Studies, an independent, non-partisan think tank.

-He also worked for nearly a decade at the Concord Monitor in various roles, including State House reporter, business reporter, deputy city editor, and news editor.
+He worked previously as an editor and reporter at the Concord Monitor.
 The New Hampshire Press Association named him Writer of the Year in 2010.
 Dan holds a degree from Columbia University's Graduate School of Journalism.
 He lives with his wife and two children in Concord.

 Prior to joining NHPR, Casey worked at The Concord Monitor and held internships at ProPublica, the Student Press Law Center and the Chronicle of Higher Education.
 She studied journalism and sociology at Penn State but spent most of her days (and nights) in the newsroom of the independent student newspaper, The Daily Collegian.
 The Collegian was recognized nationally for its work during Casey's time as its managing editor and editor-in-chief.